e-gov/AJ/_posts/2015-1-1-Presentation.md

 title: Andmejälgija / Personal Data Monitor
 ---

-Personal Data Monitor is a set of 4 [microservice](https://en.wikipedia.org/wiki/Microservices)-style small applications that, when combined with each other and attached to X-Road can offer a citizen the comprehensive view of how his or her personal data has been used in governmental databases.
-Each component is designed to be "dumb" - that is to be simple in function.
+Personal Data Monitor, *Andmejälgija* in Estonian, is a set of 4 [microservice](https://en.wikipedia.org/wiki/Microservices)-style small applications that, when combined with each other and attached to X-Road can offer the citizen the comprehensive view of how his or her personal data has been used by the government.
+Each component is designed to be "dumb".
+The power lies in how the components are connected to each other and the elements of X-Road.

 ---
+Extractor is placed as a proxy between X-Road Security Server and governmental Information System.
+It watches Information System's outbound traffic and filters out the events where personal data is being sent out from the Information System.
+A metadata record is created for each such event.

 <img src='{{ site.url }}/img/Extractor.svg'>